kmkurn/rnnr/docs/tutorial.rst

    def print_epoch(state):
        print('Epoch', state['epoch'], 'started')

-Now, when ``trainer`` is run, these handlers will be invoked at the start of the run and the start of each epoch respectively.
-The `~Runner.on` method can also be used not as a decorator by passing a handler as its second argument.
+Now, when ``trainer`` is run, these callbacks will be invoked at the start of the run and the start of each epoch respectively.
+The `~Runner.on` method can also be used *not* as a decorator by passing a callback as its second argument.

 .. code-block:: python